dvjc-wm/csci-435-fall-2025-tech-3/README.md

 ### Open Junia and note that there is no visible evidence which model is being used

-### use this query in both AI Assistant and Junie:
+### Use this query in both AI Assistant and Junie:

 ```
 how should i go about adding unit and integration test coverage?